parzival2/blog/content/posts/flashing-bluepill.md.md

 CLK			->			CLK
 GND			->			GND
 ```
 After they are connected properly, the LED should start blinking.
-There is already a blinking program on all the boards
+There is already a blinking program on all the boards.
+## Flashing
+For flashing you can use either OpenOCD or [stlink-utils](https://github.com/stlink-org/stlink).
+You can also check the flash size by using `st-info --probe¸